bemot/tutorials/2_RunDefaultSettings.md

 Start running MAgPIE with default settings
 ================
 Kristine Karstens (<karstens@pik-potsdam.de>)
-11 October, 2019
+31 October, 2020

 # 1 Introduction

-Whereas MAgPIE inner core is written in GAMS, it comes with an outer layer for data handling in R. This also applies to the start of MAgPIE.
+Whereas MAgPIE’s inner core is written in GAMS, it comes with an outer layer for data handling in R. This also applies to the start of MAgPIE.
-Moreover this nested structure leads to some characteristics in code execution, that should been understand to do basic troubleshooting.
+Moreover, this nested structure leads to some characteristics in code execution, that should be understood to do basic troubleshooting.

 ### Learning objectives